-Sustainable loungewear has become a staple in my wardrobe over the last year.
-Despite some resistance when it first sprung onto the fashion scene, comfortable basics that are suitable for working from home, and lounging around the house in, are just too good to deny!
+Sustainable loungewear has become a staple in my wardrobe over the last few years.
+Despite some resistance when it first sprung onto the fashion scene, loungewear has become what I reach for when working from home, not to mention lounging around the house in!

 - Ethical employment